RiaAug24/travelaroundtheworld/README.md

 - 📍 Mark and track visited places
 - ✏️ Add notes and details about each location
 - 🗑️ Remove visited places
-- 📱 Responsive design
-- 🔐 User authentication system (demo)
+- 🔐 User authentication system
 - 📍 Geolocation support to find your current position

 ## Tech Stack